austinandrade/austinandrade/README.md

 <br>
 <p>
-  I'm a software engineer who develops with compassion for other developers and the experience of the end user.
-I enjoy working with Ruby & Ruby on Rails to develop RESTful web applications following TDD, MVC, DRY, and Agile methodologies.
-My passion for video games led me to persue a career in software development, learned at the Turing School of Software and Design.
+  I'm a software engineer who develops with compassion for other developers and the experience of the end-user.
+I enjoy working with Ruby & Ruby on Rails to create RESTful web applications following TDD, MVC, DRY, and Agile methodologies.
+My passion for video games led me to pursue a career in software development, learned at the Turing School of Software and Design.
 I admire companies that support the LGBTQ+ and BIPOC communities.
 </p>

 <h3 align="left">Tools & Technologies:</h3>